nrprice/SA_Financial_Automation/README.md

 The initial .csv files aren't included as they contain sensitive financial and customer information.

 ## Currently working on
 Have automated the integration of shopify data through the API.
 Need to retool the import and clean code to reflect that.
+Add error testing and validation for inputs and outputs
 ## Roadmap

 <ul>